decentralized-identity/keri/docs/Glossary.md

 The binding in a Self-Addressing Identifier between inception data and private key can be created by replacing the public key in the identifier prefix with a content digest (hash) of the inception statement (that includes the public key).
 So it's a further step of commitment to identifier information and also another level of hiding information at face value by one-way encryption beyond the inception statement.
 However all the information is end-verifiable.

 #### Self Certifying Identifier
-In brief: A self-certifying identifier cryptographically binds an identifier to a key-pair.\
+In short, A self-certifying identifier cryptographically binds an identifier to a public private key pair.\
 It is an identifier that can be proven to be the one and only identifier tied to a public key using cryptography alone.\
 A controller issues an own Identifier by binding a generated public private keypair to an identifier.
 After this a controller is able to sign the identifier and create a certificate.
 Also called a _cryptonym_.
 The simplest form of a self-certifying identifier includes either the public key or a unique fingerprint of the public key as a `prefix` in the identifier.